Student Groups & Getting Involved

 5. Student clubs and organizations build your professional network

 Maybe a club leader had a placement at the internship you’re applying to and can give you insight into what you should include on your resume, or another club member works with a potential research supervisor and is able to introduce you.
 Club members will become your professional network, offering you advice and connecting you with potential employers or others who can help you achieve your goals.
 If they're a couple of years ahead of you and enter the workforce while you’re still a student, they might even be the ones to hire you for a job or internship.
+Many student groups also maintain strong alumni networks with former members who have graduated and moved on, so you can reap those network benefits sooner rather than later.

 Computer Science Student Union (CSSU)